mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 As recap, notice that in the final package we have:

 - `ngresizable.bundle.js` - an ES5 UMD bundle of the module.
-- `esm` ES5 version of our code - which allows tree-shaking.
+- `esm` ES5 version of our code - allows tree-shaking.
 - `*.js.map` - source map files for easier debugging.
-- `*.metadata.json` - metadata required for ngc to do its job.
+- `*.metadata.json` - metadata required by `ngc` to do its job.
 - `*.d.ts` - type definitions which allow TypeScript to perform compile-time type checking and allow intellisense for our library.

 # Other topics